frankchen07/writing/posts/riffing ideas on zk products.md

 ---

+An observation made throughout all of the ideas below is that identity is a core concept that enables all of them to work.

+In order to proceed with these ideas it may be prudent to begin talking to identity institutions (namely governmental bodies).
+Currently they are the owners of what an "official identification" is.
+I'm thinking, at least for the United States:

+- State DMVs (Driver's License)
+- United States Department of State (Passports)

+There are several strategic approaches:
+1. help governmental bodies adopt an on-chain solution and eventually decentralize and allow users to control their own identity data
+2. make the technology in the private sector and seek to legitimize them under the governmental system

+---

 ### shielded transactions

 The most well-known idea for zero knowledge is creating shielded transactions.
 Individuals who are sending money to one another can do so in a private way.
 As an example, Alice can send money to Bob with neither of their addresses or transaction amounts revealed.
 Zcash helps to enable this kind of transaction.